dingyifei/NHW68/README.md

 ## License

-This project (not include ./hardware/KiCad/, ./code, or files with licenses specified inside it) is under MIT license.
+This project (not include ./hardware/KiCad/, ./code, or files with licenses inside them) is under MIT license.

 The ./code is under the GPL V2 License